Mariana (Vaz novel)

-Mariana is the 1997 second novel of Katherine Vaz, originally written in English, published by Flamingo/HarperCollin.
+Mariana is the second novel by Katherine Vaz, published in 1997.
+Originally written in English, it was published by Flamingo/HarperCollin.
 The novel was selected by the Library of Congress as one of the Top 30 International Books of 1998.
 The novel has been translated into more than six languages including Portuguese, Italian, and Greek.

 Plot

 The plot retells the seventeenth-century romance between Mariana Alcoforado, a nun at the Convent of Beja, and an officer in the French army.